 Regular checkups.
 This will offer some peace of mind that your pregnancy is on the right track.

 A healthy weight and proper diet.
 Talk to your doctor about how you can keep a healthy weight during pregnancy.
 Often, rainbow babies come with the help of fertility treatments, which can make you gain or lose weight.
 Staying active brings mental benefits, which can help you cope with anxiety and work through emotions.

 Avoiding smoking or drugs.
 Reach out to your doctor if you need help.

-Women who go through pregnancy loss are at a higher risk of postpartum depression and anxiety.
+If you go through pregnancy loss, you're at a higher risk of postpartum depression and anxiety.
 You might have anxiety about losing this baby, too.

 Some tools and strategies can help ease your mind:

 - Remember that this pregnancy isn't the same as your last one.
 Just because you lost your other baby doesn't mean you'll lose this one, too.

 - Manage stress.
 Avoid stressors from your life during this special time.
 If you work, talk to your boss about how you can delegate some responsibilities to reduce stress.

 - Talk to a therapist or counselor about your fears.
 Often, talking openly can help us manage fears and anxiety by eliminating what-if scenarios.